The blog is moving to laly.blog

 Come and join me for new and updated content!

-Perhaps I should start this journal by telling you why I am training to become an ADHD coach; but since I left a hint on my previous post and recently someone asked me “What is an ADHD coach”, I am going to start by answering to this pretty little question.
+Perhaps I should resume this new blog by telling you why I am specializing on ADHD coaching; but, since I left a hint on my previous post and recently someone asked me “What is an ADHD coach”, my brain took another turn.

-To do so, I am going to use a metaphor that pop up in my head the other day as I was driving: a neurotypical brain is like an automatic car and a neurodivergent brain is like a manual car; and just like you go to an instructor to learn how to drive, we go to an ADHD coach to guide us on learning about the particularities that are behind driving a “manual brain.”
+Thinking about an answer to that question, as I was driving the other day (I drive stick), a metaphor pop up in my head; I’d say I thought something like, “OMG; a neurotypical brain is like an automatic car and a neurodivergent brain is like a manual car; and just like you go to an instructor to learn how to drive, we go to an ADHD coach to guide us on learning about the particularities that are behind driving a “manual brain.”

 Now, bear in mind this: a manual and an automatic car are the same (mostly).
 A few years ago, I got a brand-new Chevrolet with a payment plan and the dealer asked me, “Will you be taking the automatic or the manual one?”
 The question was simple because the difference between them were superficial (like, having a button to “roll down the window” or not ); but they both had the same horses, the same motor, Bluetooth!
 Therefore, the main difference relies on how to drive it.

 How to Drive a Manual Car

 Attention peeps!
 This is cool; in a manual car, there are: